 Extending their attention span should be a priority for a few minutes each afternoon.
-Be creative and fun as you challenge them with puzzles, riddles, books and games.
+Be creative and fun as you challenge you child with puzzles, riddles, books and games.
 Start with 5 minute intervals and challenge them to lengthen their attention span each week.
-Explain that their job is to focus on the activity for as long as possible without giving in to distractions i.e. getting up, talking about something unrelated, or day dreaming.
+Explain their job is to focus on the activity for as long as possible without giving in to distractions such as getting up, talking about something unrelated, or day dreaming.
 Tracking day dreaming is challenging, but ask them to be open and honest about their thought processes.

 If possible, pay attention to the possible distractions in the room and when and where your child seems to focus best.
 Is music playing?
 Who is in the room?
 Have they had a snack?
 Is the TV on?

 Once your child starts to plateau, it’s okay!
 They may have reached their limit, or they may just need to stay at that interval for a week or two.